 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 3.5 star.

-Welcombe Mouth: cove (rocks and sand at low-tide, great surfing) between spectacular cliffs in one of the most unspoilt parts of the West Country, and an Area of Outstanding Natural Beauty.
-Coast path, great birdwatching.
-Welcombe hamlet (community shop, good food pub, pottery), 1 mile.
+Welcombe Mouth: cove (rocks and sand at low tide, great surfing) between spectacular cliffs in one of the most unspoilt parts of the West Country, and an Area of Outstanding Natural Beauty.
+Coast Path, great birdwatching.
+Welcombe hamlet (good food pub, pottery), 1 mile; community shop, 4 miles.
 Hartland (large village with shops and pubs), 10 miles; Bude, 12.